-UHS continues to provide high quality, real-world placements to further education (FE) college students (age 16 to 18), on a variety of T level programmes including health, digital and estates.
-UHS is working in partnership with Richard Taunton, Eastleigh and Fareham colleges and have this year (2024/25) provided a total of 75 clinical placements across multiple specialities including adult and child health nursing, midwifery and AHPs, as well as non-clinical placements with our digital and estates teams.
+UHS continues to provide high quality, real-world placements to Further Education (FE) college students (16-18), on a variety of T level programmes including health, digital and estates.
+UHS is working in partnership with Richard Taunton, Eastleigh and Fareham Colleges and have this year (2024/25) provided a total of 75 clinical placements across multiple specialities including adult and child health nursing, midwifery and AHPs, as well as non-clinical placements with our digital and estates teams.